Maurice Rabb Jr.: Career

 When he completed his residency, Rabb started a private practice in downtown Chicago which focused on retinal disease.

 Rabb became the medical director of the Illinois Eye Bank and Research Laboratory at the University of Illinois.
 He was also the director of the fluorescein angiography Laboratory at the Michael Reese Hospital.
 In 1977, he was a full professor of clinical ophthalmology.

 He served as the chairman of the Department of Ophthalmology at Mercy Hospital, president of the Medical Hospital Mercy Staff, and medical director of Prevent Blindness America.

 Rabb founded the Comprehensive Sickle Cell Center at the University of Illinois (The University of Illinois Eye and Ear Infirmary) with a colleague, after obtaining a grant from the National Institutes of Health.
 The center was the only one in the country to diagnose and treat sickle cell eye disease.
 Rabb also led a research that helped prevent retinal detachment and blindness in sickle cell patients.

 Rabb was recognized for his efforts to expand opportunities for doctors from underrepresented communities through the National Medical Association.
 Annually, the NMA awards the Rabb Venable Ophthalmology Award for Outstanding Research to students and residents for the best research presentations.
 Rabb also was a member of the Roman Barnes Society of the American Academy of Ophthalmology.

 Personal life

-He was married to Madeline Murphy Rabb for 39 years.
+He was married to Madeline Murphy Rabb, daughter of William H. Murphy Sr. and Madeline Wheeler Murphy, for 39 years.
 They have two sons, engineer and business person, Maurice III (1967) and politician and author Chris Rabb (1970).